utahnlp/consistency/README.md

 The ```master``` branch is customized for bert-base while this branch works with other typical bertology models in the huggingface hub.
 To use that, start from the prerequisites steps.

+To illustrate the process, here we will be using the roberta-base model as an example.

 ---

 Implementation of the NLI model in our EMNLP 2019 paper: [A Logic-Driven Framework for Consistency of Neural Models](https://arxiv.org/abs/1909.00126)